MicrosoftDocs/well-architected/well-architected/resiliency/design-requirements.md

 ### Replication and redundancy

 Replicating data across zones or paired regions supports application availability objectives to limit the effect of failure scenarios.
 The ability to restore data from a backup is essential when recovering from data corruption situations and failure scenarios.
-To ensure sufficient redundancy and availability for zonal and regional failure scenarios, backups should be stored across zones or regions.
+To ensure sufficient redundancy and availability for availability zone and regional failure scenarios, backups should be stored across zones or regions.

 Define and test a data restore process to ensure a consistent application state.
 Regular testing of the data restore process promotes operational excellence and confidence in the ability to recover data in alignment with defined recovery objectives for the application.